Hyradus/PlaneteryDataUtils/README.md

 optionally change *maptemplate* path if using custom maptemplate file

 *the maptemplate file should be copied inside maptemplate folder located inside the cloned git folder*

+## Customization of processing

+The core processing functions are inside PyISIS-Parallel/utils/KalaUtils.py file. and are imported in the main Notebook after evaluating the config *inst*.

+It is possible to:
+* customize each instrument functions by adding/removing steps or parameters.
+* add new instruments functions in the same file and changing the *inst* evaluation in the main notebook